gulshan4688/React-JS-2025/Notes.md

     setNum(nextNum);
   }

   return (
     <div>
       <h1>Name and Value are : {num.user} and {num.age} </h1>
       <button onClick={btnClicked} >Click</button>
     </div>
   )

-!---------------- Working with Arrays and useState--------------------!
+this line is for increasing the gihub streak colour !---------------- Working with Arrays and useState--------------------!

 # const [num2, setNum2] = useState(['mani',24]);